JonathanHope/emacs-config/README.md

 The command "emacs --eval (revert-default-directory) --eval (magit-status) --eval (delete-other-windows)" can be used as an alias or a context menu item to launch magit.

+On windows 10 the shortcut C-) will not work unless you change some default language settings.
+Use the following command: powershell -Command Set-ItemProperty -Path 'HKCU:\Keyboard Layout\Toggle' -Name HotKey -Value 3.

 ### Clojure

 Install Java.